-Spe cific ity OGP Value Relevance Potential Impact Complet ion Commitment Overview None Low Medium High Access to Information Civic Participation Public Accountability Tech. and Innov. for Transparency and Accountability None Minor Moderate Transformative Not Started Limited Substantial Complete 6.
-Open urban data in Florence v V ~ Yes v
+OGP Value Relevance entia l Imp act On Time ?
+Completion Commitment Overview None Low Medium High Access to Information Civic Participation Public Accountability Tech. and Innov. for Transparency and Accountability None Minor Moderate Transformative Not Started Limited Substantial Complete 6.
+Open urban data in Florence ✓ ~ √ Yes √

-This commitment under the Open Data Theme aims to increase the number of datasets concerning public spaces, lighting, roads, water, housing, and environmental data.
-The goal is to provide data that is reusable and increase its use by citizens, particularly students and professionals in the building sector.
-The city of Florence, and the Tuscany region are very active in opening government.
-Over the last few years, Florence has increased its transparency, publishing open data, training employees in digital skills, and adopting open source technologies.
-The commitment aims to expand open data, increasing officials awareness of the importance of data quality.
+This commitment aims to increase the number of datasets concerning public spaces, lighting, roads, water, housing, and environmental data.
+The goal is to provide data that is reusable and increase its use by citizens, particularly for students and professionals in the building sector.
+The City of Florence and the Tuscany region in general are active in open government.1 Over the last few years, Florence has increased its transparency, published open data, trained employees in digital skills, and adopted open source technologies.2 The commitment seeks to expand open data, increasing officials' awareness of the importance of data quality.
 Furthermore, the action includes a pilot project for at least one high school in the 2016-2017 school year.
 The project will offer training in digital skills to produce more digitally skilled professionals and increase open data culture.
 To ensure the availability of highly sought-after data, the municipality signed a memorandum of understanding, "Firenze Digitale," with all the city's public companies, which establishes the principle of sharing digital assets within the city (e.g. digital identity, e-payments, data, online services, public Wi-Fi, etc.).
-This action supports a current city policy of open government but is highly specific and relevant for the OGP value of Access to Information.
+This action supports a current city policy of open government but is highly specific and relevant to the OGP value of access to information.
 It represents a moderate step forward toward open government.
-According to implementing officials, including this commitment in the OGP action plan was fundamental to ensure activities were prioritized and completed.
+According to implementing officials, including this commitment in the action plan was fundamental to ensure activities were prioritized and completed.

-All of the activities under this commitment were completed on time between November 2016 and January 2017.3 This includes updating existing open data on roads, vehicle circulation, and traffic flow for a new bridge over the Muggione River (6.2).
+All the activities under this commitment were completed on time between November 2016 and January 2017.3 This includes updating existing open data on roads, vehicle circulation, and traffic flow for a new bridge over the Muggione River (6.2).
 In addition, awareness-raising activities and consultations were conducted with professionals4 in the construction sector (6.3).
 Students participated in open data trainings and completed projects using the newly available datasets (6.1).
 The City of Florence organized meetings at four high schools to promote using open data through the open source tools.
-All results are available on the open data portal for the City of Florence.5
+All results are available on the open data portal for Florence.5

 Students from four local schools were trained and used data released by the City of Florence.
 According to the self-assessment, students have learned to work with the new data and completed a project updating a dataset on public places with summer air conditioning.
-"One stakeholder considers the new datasets relevant and useful for the society (citizens, NGOs and companies) to develop or enhance new or existing apps or services."
-The increased number of datasets and students skilled in open data are a positive result achieved through this commitment.
+"One stakeholder considers the new datasets relevant and useful for the society (citizens, NGOs and companies) to develop or enhance new or existing apps or services."6 The increased number of datasets and students skilled in open data are a positive result from this commitment.